 7. Royal Botanic Garden Edinburgh

 Founded in 1621, Oxford’s Botanical Gardens are officially the oldest in the UK – and they certainly live up to their status.
-The gardens are home to nearly 6,000 different types of plants, including flowers, cacti, and a dedicated herbarium room, which boasts approximately 1,000 dried specimens.
+The gardens are home to nearly 5,000 different types of plants, including flowers, and cacti, and a dedicated herbarium room, which boasts approximately 1,000 dried specimens.
+Visit this botanic garden and take a stroll among the family beds in the formal walled garden to see exotic, tropical, and carnivorous plants in the glasshouse while enjoying the herbaceous borders of the informal lower garden.

 10. University of Bristol Botanic Garden

-As well as the usual glasshouses featuring tropical and arid displays, Bristol’s Botanical Gardens feature an evolution collection that tells the story of plants from prehistoric times to the present day, including how species have adapted to changes in their environment.
-Alongside the 4,500 plant species on display, you can also get involved at one of the workshops offered at Bristol, ranging from photography to landscaping.
+Bristol's Botanical Gardens feature an evolution collection that narrates the story of plants from prehistoric times to the present, including how species have adapted to changes in their environment, in addition to the customary glasshouses with displays of tropical and arid plants.